sargon64/cbak/README.md

-# cbak
+# Cbak Configuration Backup

-Configuration backup tool using git.
+Cbak is an open-source configuration version control tool using git as it's backend.

+## Configuration
+Configuration is done in (TOML)[https://toml.io/en/] Defualt values are auto generatred